 With 300,576 people, 140,455 houses or apartments, and a median cost of homes of $149,018, house prices in St. Louis are solidly below the national average.

 Single-family detached homes are the single most common housing type in St. Louis, accounting for 43.10% of the city's housing units.
 Other types of housing that are prevalent in St. Louis include duplexes, homes converted to apartments or other small apartment buildings ( 29.38%), large apartment complexes or high rise apartments ( 23.91%), and a few row houses and other attached homes ( 3.17%).

 People in St. Louis primarily live in small (one, two or no bedroom) single-family detached homes.
 St. Louis has a mixture of owner-occupied and renter-occupied housing.

-Relative to Missouri, our data show that St. Louis's latest annual appreciation rate is higher than 70% of the other cities and towns in Missouri.
+Relative to Missouri, our data show that St. Louis's latest annual appreciation rate is lower than 80% of the other cities and towns in Missouri.